Learn about the 5 common bad food habits in teenagers and how to fix them.

 I advise teens eat three meals each day and include at least one healthy snack per day.
 If your teen is an athlete, he or she may need an additional snack or a 4th meal.

-3 Bad Eating Habits in Teens
+5 Bad Eating Signs in Teens

 Unhealthy eating, whether related to unhealthy food choices, overeating or erratic timing can set a teen up for excessive hunger, fatigue, a lack of focus, unhealthy weight gain, and disordered eating.
+Here are 5 common signs of bad eating in the teen:

 Breakfast is often cited as “the most important meal of the day,” and with several good reasons.